zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

    :zeek:see:`disable_analyzer`, which may be never.

-   :c: The connection
+   :param c: The connection

-   :atype: The type / tag of the analyzer being disabled.
+   :param atype: The type / tag of the analyzer being disabled.

-   :aid: The analyzer ID.
+   :param aid: The analyzer ID.

 .. zeek:type:: AnalyzerConfirmationInfo
    :source-code: base/init-bare.zeek 2346 2360